– Satyakam Ray

 Ruskin bond- work, recognition, and writing style:

 Though not married, Ruskin Bond has fallen in love many times.
-He proclaims once he got attracted to a girl on a village road while trying different berries from the bush, but the shy romanticism didn’t give him the confidence to proceed further.
+He proclaims that he once got attracted to a girl on a village road while trying different berries from the bush, but the shy romanticism didn’t give him the confidence to proceed further.

 The minimalistic grandiloquence and lucid verbatim make Ruskin Bond’s books “unputdownable.”
 Mr. Bond always stresses clarity when asked about his writing style.
 He doesn’t want his readers to “toil and sweat” to enjoy the literature.